Mobile App Flight Planning

 Learn how to plan a flight using the DroneDeploy app on iOS and Android!

-Below are the instructions for planning a flight in the DroneDeploy mobile app.
-See the Initial Setup for Flying and the Making Successful Maps guides prior to leaving home to map!
+Below are the instructions for planning a flight using the DroneDeploy mobile app.
+Before leaving home to map, see the Initial Setup for Flying and the Making Successful Maps guides!

 What is a Project?

-A Project is a location-based organization that centralizes your relevant drone data into one place that makes tracking change over time easy and time-efficient.
+A Project is a location-based organization that centralizes your relevant drone data into one place, making tracking change over time easy and time-efficient.

-The 'Upload' tab is ready to accept images for flights we've detected as flown and can also receive any uploads that that fit our processing requirements for our paid users.
+The 'Upload' tab is ready to accept images for the flights we've detected as flown and can also receive any uploads that fit our processing requirements for our paid users.

-The maps in the 'Explore' tab are each distinct entity within the entire Project.
+The maps in the 'Explore' tab are distinct entities within the project.
 They are automatically aligned to each other, so overlays and annotations will only need to be made on one map to see the change over time.
-Deleting a completed map will delete that single map and will not delete the entire project.
+Deleting a completed map will delete that single map, not the entire project.

-The 'Report' tab currently hosts all your reports on that project including ones like the Annotation Report and the Progress Report.
+The 'Report' tab currently hosts all your reports on that project, including the Annotation and Progress reports.

 Create a Project on Mobile

-Open the DroneDeploy app on your compatible mobile device.
+You can just open the DroneDeploy app on your compatible mobile device.
 This will take you to your dashboard.
-From here, navigate to the 'New Project' button at the top of your dashboard.
+From here, you can navigate to the 'New Project' button at the top of your dashboard.

-Your initial project location will be based on the given location of your device.
-If you would like to change the location, click inside the search bar to search for a location.
+Your initial project location will be based on the given area of your device.
+If you would like to change the area, click inside the search bar to search for a location.
 You can also drag the target around the map.

 Use the blue + sign to create a new project.